TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Extension maintainers optionally can link their TYPO3 extension in TER with the
-correct composer key on `packagist.org <https://packagist.org>`__.
+correct Composer key on `packagist.org <https://packagist.org>`__.
 Some maintainers already did that and if you
-search the extension in TER, you will see a message, which command and composer
+search the extension in TER, you will see a message, which command and Composer
 key you can use to install this extension.

 |TER composer command|